UniversalDependencies/UD_Czech-PUD/README.md

 # Changelog

+* 2018-11-15 v2.3
+  * Added LDeriv for passive participles (the infinitive of the source verb).
 * 2017-11-15 v2.1
   * First official release after it was used as a surprise dataset in the CoNLL 2017 shared task.